fenago/python-networking-sysadmins/scripting/lab_guides/Lab_7.md

-`UnicodeDecodeError` occurs whenever[]{#id326062829
-.indexterm} byte strings cannot decode to Unicode code points.
+`UnicodeDecodeError` occurs whenever byte strings cannot decode to Unicode code points.
 To avoid this exception, we can pass `replace`, `backslashreplace`, or `ignore` to the error argument in `decode` the as shown here: